Frederick Calvert, 6th Baron Baltimore: European travels

 Calvert's reputation for exotic living spread quickly.
+On Friday 6 July, 1764, it was reported Calvert sold his house and park, to an undisclosed buyer.

 In 1764 James Boswell (1740–1795) began his Grand Tour of Europe, having heard that Baltimore was "living at Constantinople like a Turk, with his seraglio all around him"."
 Boswell also observed that Baltimore "... lived luxuriously and inflamed his blood, then he became melancholy and timorous, and was constantly taking medicines... he is living a strange, wild, life, useless to his country, except when raised to a delirium, and must soon destroy his constitution".

 Calvert spent a good deal of time in Italy, where the German art historian Johann Joachim Winckelmann (1717–1768) described him as being "one of those worn-out beings, a hipped Englishman, who had lost all physical and moral taste".

 Such was Calvert's fascination with the Ottoman Turks that in 1766, on his return to England, he pulled down part of his London house, rebuilding it in the style of a Turkish harem.
 In 1767 Calvert published an account of his travels in the East, titled A tour to the East, in the years 1763 and 1764: with Remarks on the City of Constantinople and the Turks.
 Also Select Pieces of Oriental Wit, Poetry and Wisdom.
 The book, said Horace Walpole, "deserved no more to be published than his bills on the road for post-horses", adding that it demonstrated how "a man may travel without observation, and be an author without ideas".
 It gains a mention from a character in Tobias Smollett's epistolary novel The Expedition of Humphry Clinker.

 Calvert's spending was prodigious, and he spent considerable sums of money on his family estate at Woodcote Park.
 According to Walpole, Calvert spent a great deal of money making the interior of the house "tawdry" and "ridiculous" in the "French" style.